BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 # Roadmap Accounting files

-In the folder you find 3 versions of an accouting plan and a file for Anlagenbuchhaltung:
+In the folder you find 3 versions of an accouting plan, a EÜR printout and a template file for Anlagenbuchhaltung:

-#### Changes since December

-* Revised the proposed selection of accounts and updated it to the 2019 DATEV account plan
-* Revised groupings and headers so that they correspond to the DATEV Kontenplan and Steuerberater EÜR reports
-* Standard DATEV Automatic accounts are marked in row “DATEV Autom.”
-* Added the view “Nutzer” to do the customizations in the files.
-In Anlagenbuchhaltung I additionally renamed some of the rows to adapt them to Steuerberater/ DATEV terminology
-* Added a template “Formatierter Bericht nach Gruppen” for a DATEV/ Steuerberater compatible EÜR report printout
-* Generated a template for Anlagenbuchhaltung that corresponds to the data structure proposed in the DATEV/ ELSTER EÜR Anlagenspiegel

-## Accounting files
 #### EÜR_REFERENCE.ac2
 *	Contains a vast collection of accounts for all types of business and cross-border transaction in and outside EU.
 The collection is  based on the 2014 Heiko selection of accounts.
 I added some accounts for plausibility reasons and updated headers and groups
 *	This account plan should contain all accounts relevant for the greatest majority of relevant users
-*	Number of Kategorien/Konten: 213/54
+*	Number of Kategorien/Konten: 216/54

 #### EÜR_MOST COMMON.ac2
 *	Reduced list of revenue accounts, limited to most common EU cross-border transactions